 Being in the Northern hemisphere Edmonton is also a hot spot for northern lights activity during the winter time and a great spot to see the Aurora Borealis from.

 Walk or Segway North America’s largest park

 Have you heard of Central Park in NYC?
-Well the River Valley is 22 times larger than Central Park, making it the largest urban park land in North America.
+Well the Edmonton river valley is 22 times larger than Central Park, making it the largest urban park land in North America.

 The seasons bring alive other Edmonton tourist attractions along the river valley like snow-shoeing, canoeing, cross country skiing or a fat bike-ing.

-Snowshoeing in Edmonton was probably our most fun experience along Edmonton’s River Valley, with the caveat that this activity only applies in Winter (duh)
+Snowshoeing in Edmonton was probably our most fun experience along Edmonton’s River Valley, with the caveat that this activity only applies in winter.

 One of the most cheapest activities in Edmonton is to take a ride on the historic High Level Bridge streetcar that runs just north of the Old Strathcona farmers market, crossing the North Saskatchewan river through to the Jasper Plaza terminal.